starlit-nox/reading-notes/201/Class01/classnotes_01.md

 - Search engines consider its contents as important keywords

-- Screen readers use it as a signpost to help viually impaired navigate the page
+- Screen readers use it as a signpost to help visually impaired navigate the page

-- Finding blocks of meaningful code signficiantlly easier than searching through endless divs or classes
+- Finding blocks of meaningful code significantly easier than searching through endless divs or classes

-- Suggests to the develper the type of data that will be populated
+- Suggests to the developer the type of data that will be populated

 - Semantic naming mirrors proper custom element/component naming